Written by Pete McTighe and Chris Chibnall. This episode first aired February 2, 2020.

 - Swapped Roles: Most of Yaz's scenes have her become the Doctor, with Gabriela as her companion.

 - Understatement: Aramu's response to the TARDIS materializing in front of him is a surprisingly calm "Suki, this is not an ordinary day."
+Which makes sense when it's revealed they are both alien scientists.

 - The Virus: Praxeus is a pathogen with the ability to hijack the bodies of other lifeforms, spread through ingesting plastic or through injuries the infected cause to the healthy.
 According to Suki, it's also aware of any attempt to cure it and takes steps to sabotage the cure using its hosts.